© (Photo by Kellen Wistchen. https://www.kellenwitschen.com)

 Applications open six weeks prior to the deadline.

-For both deadlines, your project must be completed and grant funds spent by June 30, 2021.
+Your project must be completed and grant funds spent by June 30, 2023.

-For Fiscal Year 2020, ARAC has budgeted $80,000, which we plan to divide equally between the two rounds of grantmaking.
+For Fiscal Year 2022, ARAC has budgeted $96,000 which will be split evenly between the two deadlines.

 The panel that reviews these proposals will make their decision based on the criteria set forward but will present a slate of projects that they think best fit the criteria as a whole.

-- Artistic Quality, both of past work and of the proposal presented
+- Artistic Vision, both of past work and of the proposal presented

 - Ability to carry out the project